daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-03-03-Putnam-Lab-Oyster-16S-Analysis-in-Mothur.md

 ### <a name="Precluster"></a> **7.
 Pre cluster the sequences**

 Now we need to further polish and cluster the data with pre.cluster.
 The purpose of this step is to remove noise due to sequencing error.
 The rational behind this step assumes that the most abundant sequences are the most trustworthy and likely do not have sequencing errors.
-Pre-clustering then looks at the relationship between abundant and rare sequences - rare sequences that are "close" (e.g., 1 nt difference) to highly abundant sequences are likely due to sequencing error.
+Pre-clustering then looks at the relationship between abundant and rare sequences - rare sequences that are "close" (e.g., 0 nt difference) to highly abundant sequences are likely due to sequencing error.
+We chose to precluster to 0 nt difference because with a short sequence we want to keep as much information as possible before we cluster to similarity by OTU.
 This step will pool sequences and look at the maximum differences between sequences within this group to form ASV groupings.

 In this step, the number of sequences is not reduced, but they are grouped into amplicon sequence variants ASV's which reduces the error rate.